Consent and Confidentiality

 Children over 16 years of age have the same rights to confidentiality and consent as adults.
 Under 16 years of age, children can consent to medical treatment if they are deemed to be Gillick competent.
 Medical professionals need to consider Gillick competency if a young person under the age of 16 wishes to receive treatment without the consent of their parents or carers or, in some cases, without the knowledge of their parents or carers.

-Gillick competency is used to help health centre staff balance the need to listen to children's wishes with the responsibility to keep them safe.
+Gillick competency is used to help the Health Centre Team to balance the need to listen to children's wishes with the responsibility to keep them safe.
 It is also used to assess whether a pupil has the maturity to make their own decisions and to understand the implications of those decisions.

 If the young person insists on going ahead without the knowledge or consent of their parents and/or guardian or carer, we will assess their competency using the Gillick guidelines.